Preethsod Thappa: Reception

 Jyothi Raghuram of The Hindu wrote, "As a remake, what is special about ‘Preethsod Thappa” is the excellent colour sense in which the film revels in, besides its technical excellence."
+Srikanth Srinivasa of Deccan Herald opined that that the story was "predictable" and that it was "...nothing new".
+He commended the acting performance of Lakshmi and the camerawork of G. S. V. Seetharam.